rust-lang/reference/src/behavior-considered-undefined.md

   `Box<T>` is treated similar to `&'static mut T` for the purpose of these rules.
   The exact liveness duration is not specified, but some bounds exist:
   * For references, the liveness duration is upper-bounded by the syntactic lifetime assigned by the borrow checker; it cannot be live any *longer* than that lifetime.
+  * Each time a reference or box is dereferenced or reborrowed, it is considered live.
   * Each time a reference or box is passed to or returned from a function, it is considered live.
   * When a reference (but not a `Box`!) is passed to a function, it is live at least as long as that function call, again except if the `&T` contains an [`UnsafeCell<U>`].

   All this also applies when values of these types are passed in a (nested) field of a compound type, but not behind pointer indirections.